paultyng/streamdeck-slack/README.md

 Create a Slack app using the included [manifest](./slack-app/manifest.yml).
 You can also use the included [icon](./slack-app/icon.png).
 Once it is created, copy your user token for use is the action button properties.

+Download the **.streamDeckPlugin** file from the latest [release](https://github.com/paultyng/streamdeck-slack/releases).
+This file should already be associated with the Stream Deck app for opening and once its opened, the Slack actions will be available to be added.

 ## Developing / Running from Source

 There is currently an installation script for Windows (**install.ps1**).